haamer1997/SDEOR-Technology/README.md

 (14) Validating CMG Diffusion Modeling in Primary Systems: this folder has simulation codes to validate MRST diffusion/dispersion modeling against CMG for a primary gas system.

-(15) Implementing NNC diffusion transfer function for 3D-pEDFM (This contributes to Asia URteC conference paper).
+(15) Diffusion for SDEOR in Fractured Rocks: Implementing NNC diffusion transfer function for 3D-pEDFM (This contributes to Asia URteC conference paper).